ivavay/ivavay/README.md

 ### 🌼 A little bit about me

-I'm a frontend developer based in Taipei, Taiwan.
-Recent graduate from [AppWorks School](https://school.appworks.tw/) in Taipei ☘️
+I'm a developer based in Taipei, Taiwan.
+Graduate from [AppWorks School](https://school.appworks.tw/) in Taipei ☘️ Formerly at a medical AI startup doing frontend.

 ### ☘️ Currently working on